eddiethedean/synnamon/README.md

 ## What is it?

-**Synnamon** is a simple Python package that looks up synonyms using a built in thesaurus shelve file instead of reaching out to web resources (PyDictionary) or using large English lexical databases (nltk WordNet).
+**Synnamon** is a simple Python package that looks up synonyms using a built in thesaurus json file instead of reaching out to web resources (PyDictionary) or using large English lexical databases (nltk WordNet).

 ## Where to get it
 The source code is currently hosted on GitHub at: